radius-project/design-notes/architecture/2024-09-flux-controller.md

 design document, if one exists.
 -->

-This design proposes a new component, the Flux Controller, that integrates Radius with Flux.
-It will be implemented as a Kubernetes Controller following the [flux source watcher](https://fluxcd.io/flux/gitops-toolkit/source-watcher/) extensibility pattern.
-This controller will be responsible for reacting to changes to `.bicep` and `.bicepparam` files in the Flux source controller, compiling the Bicep manifests, and creating or updating `BicepDeployment` resources on the Kubernetes cluster.
-These `BicepDeployment` resources will in turn be managed by the BicepDeployment Controller, which will be responsible for interacting with Radius directly to deploy and manage these resources.
+This design proposes a new Radius controller, the Radius Flux Controller, that subscribes to notifications from the Flux Source Controller when `.bicep` and `.bicepparam` files are updated in the source git repository.
+The controller will then compile the Bicep manifests and create, update, or delete `BicepDeployment` resources on the Kubernetes cluster as necessary.

 ### Architecture Diagram
 <!--